September 5, 2013.

 Along the way to the cave, Tony pointed out some of the oldest trees in the park.
 One, just along the left side of the trail, was about 9′ in diameter and is an estimated 850 years old.
 As we continued, we learned of the many ways the native people used the Western Redcedar.
 The bark could be used to make clothing, bedding, mats, waterproof hats and ties.
 The wood was used to build canoes, homes and weaponry.
 Redcedar was also used for medicinal purposes.

 At some point down the trail, we crossed the park boundary and walked onto private property.
 Cascadia Cave sits on land owned by the Hill family and managed by a timber company.
 Currently the only way to legally visit the cave is with a tour guide.
 Plans are now underway to turn the property over to public entities, including state and local government and Indian tribes.
-These groups intend to create a new community forest, providing opportunities for recreation, timber harvest and cave restoration.
-The most recent news story I can find about the proposal is here.
+These groups intend to create a new community forest, providing opportunities for recreation, timber harvest and cave restoration. (edit 12/2019: I can no longer find any information on that proposal).
 You need a login in order to read the story, unless you locate Google’s cache of the web page.
 To summarize, people are still talking details and nothing certain is set.
 Unfortunately, efforts to restore and protect the cave for the future cannot begin until the land is in the public’s hands.

 We reached the cave at noon.
 We all dropped our packs, found a seat and took out lunch.
 Tony continued to enrich the experience by telling stories of the changing interpretations of the cave’s significance over time.
 Experts, shamans, native people, and ordinary visitors each made great contributions to the body of knowledge regarding the cave.
 The first non-native visitors to the cave were artifact collectors in the late 1800’s, who took many of the precious remaining bits of stoneware, tools, and other items from the soil at the base of the cave.
 Collection of artifacts was the fashionable thing to do back then, and many of the discoveries were removed to private homes and lost to history.
 The floor of the cave as it stands today is three feet lower than that of the original cave, due to the hordes of people excavating dirt to find buried treasures.
 In the early to mid 1900’s, archaeologists explored the cave and attempted to document the rock carvings by drawing pictures and publishing their findings.
 Later teams would discover more and more secrets hidden in the rock wall.
 To this day, much is debated about the significance of the figures etched permanently into the wall.